Charmaine Williams

-Municipal Politics
+Municipal politics

 Williams ran for the vacant Ward 7 & 8 city council seat in the 2018 municipal election.
 During the campaign, Williams supported a gun amnesty buyback program and supported a municipal by-law banning the sale of marijuana within 500 meters of schools.

 On October 22, 2018, Williams was elected receiving 25.76% of the vote in a 9 person race.
 With her victory, Williams became the first black woman ever elected to Brampton City Council.

 On May 31, 2022, during the Ontario provincial election in which Williams was a candidate, Brampton City Council passed a motion to pre-emptively appoint former city councillor Elaine Moore as William's replacement if she were to resign.
 The motion passed 6–5 with Williams being one of the 6 votes in favor.
 A court later ruled that the pre-emptive appointment violated the Municipal Act.

-Provincial Politics
+Provincial politics

 On March 31, 2021, Williams was named Ontario PC candidate for the Brampton Centre riding.
 On June 2, 2022, she defeated NDP incumbent Sara Singh, receiving 41.36% of the vote.

-On June 24, she was appointed to the Ford Ministry as Associate Minister of Women's Social and Economic Opportunity.
+On June 24, she was appointed to the Ford Ministry as Associate Minister of Women's Social and Economic Opportunity., making her the first black person appointed to cabinet in an Ontario PC government.